 Metro is funding the bulk of this battery-electric bus procurement program, but additional funds are coming from several external sources.
 The Federal Transit Administration has awarded Metro a $9.1 million grant and the Washington State Department of Ecology has awarded an additional $10.9 as part of the Volkswagen settlement, which came about as a result of the company’s Clean Air Act violations.
 A further $3.3 million is pending allocation from the state legislature as part of the Green Transportation Capital Program.

-In the years ahead, Metro plans to continue expand electrification of its fleet.
+In the years ahead, Metro plans to continue expanding electrification of its fleet.
 Part of that may be in more electric trolleybuses where it is sensible, but the transit agency has called for acquisition of an additional 250 battery-electric buses by 2025.
 King County leaders have indicated their desire to pursue faster electrification than Metro has planned.
 Councilmember Jeanne Kohl-Welles made it a plank of her reelection campaign last year to speed full electrification by 2035–five years sooner than Metro’s planned timetable.